Blackstrap Provincial Park: Sask Aquatic Adventures

 At the main beach, Sask Aquatic Adventures has a water adventure park set-up just off shore.
-It is one of nine in Saskatchewan.
-The others are located at Regina Beach on Last Mountain Lake, the Battlefords Provincial Park, Buffalo Pound Provincial Park, Duck Mountain Provincial Park, Greenwater Lake Provincial Park, Tufts Bay on Lake Diefenbaker by Elbow, Sandy Bay at Candle Lake Provincial Park, and Greig Lake at Meadow Lake Provincial Park.
+It is one of several such water adventure parks in Saskatchewan.

 Mount Blackstrap

-Mount Blackstrap, also known as Blackstrap Ski Hill, is a man-made skiing and snowboarding hill located approximately 51 km south of Saskatoon, east of Highway 11, the Louis Riel Trail.
+Mount Blackstrap, also known as Blackstrap Ski Hill, is a man-made skiing and snowboarding hill located approximately 51 km south of Saskatoon, east of Highway 11.
 It is one of only a few man-made mountains in the world and is a unique feature on Saskatchewan's prairie landscape.
 It is now a feature of the park along with Blackstrap Lake.
 It rises 45 metres above the surrounding land.

 History

 The hill was built in 1970 by the Canadian government for the 1971 Canada Winter Games at a height of 2,045 feet above sea level.
 The mountain is built with soil excavated from the escarpment behind the "mountain".
 The theme for the Saskatoon bid for the 1971 Canada Games was "Going to build a mountain" in honour of the construction of the hill.

 After the Canada Winter Games, the ski hill was turned over to a private operator.
 However, the hill was closed permanently in 2008 due to declining ridership.
 The ski lodge was destroyed by a suspicious fire in September 2009.
 A month later, the provincial government announced that the remaining ski equipment at the hill would be dismantled and sold.

 By the end of 2012, three developers had approached the government with proposals to develop a recreation area.
 Requests for proposals were accepted until the spring of 2013.
-One developer, British Columbia’s Torey Spink, withdrew his proposal over financial concerns, while the other two submissions did not include redevelopment of the ski hill.
+One developer, British Columbia's Torey Spink, withdrew his proposal over financial concerns, while the other two submissions did not include redevelopment of the ski hill.
 The ski hill never did get rebuilt and the only things left, besides the hill itself, are part of the ski lift and concrete foundations at the top of the hill.

 Fish species

-Fish species include walleye, yellow perch, northern pike, burbot, white sucker, and whitefish.
+Fish species in Blackstrap Lake include walleye, yellow perch, northern pike, burbot, white sucker, and whitefish.